Imperial College London

 The School of Public Health at Imperial College London combines world-class research at the local, national and international level, translating science and epidemiology into policy, health education and primary care.
 Together with its research, teaching and evidence-led policy work, the School of Public Health aims to address the major public health challenges of the 21st century.
 The Department for Infectious Disease Epidemiology promotes interdisciplinary research in the epidemiology, population biology, evolution and control of various infectious diseases.

-The Department hosts two internationally renowned research organisations working in the field of NTD control:
+The Department hosts Partnership for Child Development - an internationally renowned research organisations working in the field of NTD control:

 Partnership for Child Development